-Figure 13: Coloured passive seismic sections overlain on state-wide pseudo-colour gravity and greyscale aeromagnetic imagery.
+Figure 8: Coloured passive seismic sections overlain on state-wide pseudo-colour gravity and greyscale aeromagnetic imagery.

-Great Western believes that the magnitude of the paleochannel presents an opportunity for the Company to unlock significant shareholder value.
-The services of Mr Morgan have been retained on a Consultancy basis to continue working with the Company to advance the Project to report a brine resource to equivalent standards as the JORC Code 2012 Code, which would potentially allow progress to a prefeasibility study.
+Great Western believes that the magnitude of the paleochannel, which significantly exceeded expectations, presents an opportunity for Great Western to unlock a project of significant shareholder value.
+The services of Mr Morgan will continue to be retained on a Consultancy basis to continue working with the Company to advance the Project to report a brine resource to equivalent standards as the JORC Code 2012 Code, which would potentially allow progress to a prefeasibility study.